jsoung/i4g/README.md

 - [ ] Analyst Review Dashboard (M5)
 - [ ] Automated RAG Report Generation (M6)
 - [ ] Cloud Deployment + Law Enforcement API

----

-## 🤝 Contributing

-We welcome collaboration from:
-- 🧠 **NLP & LLM Researchers**
-- 🕵️ **Fraud Analysts**
-- 💻 **Full-Stack Engineers**
-- ⚖️ **Legal / Data Ethics Experts**

-Open a discussion or issue to propose new features, integrations, or datasets.

----

-## 📄 License

-Licensed under the **MIT License**.
-All AI-generated components are for educational and research use only.

----

-⭐ **Support the Mission**
-If you believe in making AI work for public good — star this repo, share it, or contribute!
-Together, we can make online spaces safer through intelligence for good.